Singularity and differentiability at the origin of static and spherically symmetric black holes

-To prove the reverse implication, we prove that if $A(0)\equiv a_0\neq0$, $B(0)\equiv b_0=1$ and $A(r)$, $B(r)$ are d-even functions, then we can construct a smooth coordinate chart in a neighborhood of $r=0$, which in turn implies that all curvature invariants are finite at that point.
+Under the assumptions of the theorem, we prove that if $m=n=0$, $b_0=1$, and $\tilde{A}(r)$, $\tilde{B}(r)$ are d-even functions, then we can construct a smooth coordinate chart in a neighborhood of $r=0$, which, in turn, implies that all curvature invariants are finite at that point.

 In fact, all curvature invariants can be regarded as derivatives of some order of the metric contracted with the inverse metric.
-Thus, if we are able to find a smooth coordinate chart around the point that corresponds, in spherical coordinates, to $r=0$, then all derivatives of the metric of arbitrarily high order are well-defined and finite at this point, as are those of the inverse metric.
-It follows that any possible combination of the two is also finite there, implying that every curvature scalar, whose value at a point is coordinate-independent, remains finite in any coordinate system.\\
+Thus, if we are able to find a smooth coordinate chart around the point that corresponds, in spherical coordinates, to $r=0$, then all derivatives of the metric of arbitrarily high order are well defined and finite at this point, as are those of the inverse metric.
+It follows that any possible combination of the two is also finite there, implying that every curvature scalar, whose value at a point is coordinate independent, remains finite in any coordinate system.\bigbreak

 Given the form of the metric in Eq.~\eqref{eq:metric}, we can define a new radius $\tilde{r}$ to satisfy the following differential equation (isotropic coordinates):